semaphoreci/docs/docs/security/open-id-connect-gcloud.md

 Read more about [Granting external identities permission to impersonate a service account][gcloud-granting-external] in Google Cloud docs.

-## Authenticate to Google Cloud from your Semaphore pipelines
+## Authenticate with Google Cloud from your Semaphore pipelines

-Set up the following steps in your Semaphore pipelines in order to authenticate to Google Cloud Platform and to obtain short-lived credentials for accessing resources.
+Set up the following steps in your Semaphore pipelines in order to authenticate with Google Cloud Platform and to obtain short-lived credentials for accessing resources.

 ``` yaml